Break out the party hats. Clink your glasses in celebration. 2017 marks the 34th anniversary of the French Quarter

 The festival takes place throughout the French Quarter, with stages and events between Bourbon Street and the Mississippi Riverfront, spanning from Canal Street to Esplanade Avenue.

 You won't believe the variety of music you'll hear at this festival, from traditional jazz to New Orleans funk and classical to zydeco.
-Here are a just a few of the notable artists performing this year: Amanda Shaw, Charmaine Neville, The Dukes of Dixieland, Irma Thomas, New Orleans Cottonmouth Kings and so, so, so many more.
+Here are a just a few of the notable artists performing this year: Sasha Masakowski, Irvin Mayfield, The Dukes of Dixieland, Charmaine Neville, Amanda Shaw, Robin Barnes, New Orleans Cottonmouth Kings and so, so, so many more.
 Get the full line up here.